 - (4) Final Action.
-The Tribe shall take final action on all permit applications for initial permits, permit revisions or renewals within 18 months after an application is determined or deemed to be complete, except that: - (a) For existing Part 70 sources at the time of Part 70 program approval by USEPA Region VIII, the Tribe shall take final action in accordance with the Tribe's transition plan for Part 70 permit issuance; - (b) For applications for permits authorizing early reductions and/or alternative emissions limitations consistent with § 112(i)(5) of the Clean Air Act, 42 U.S.C. § 7412(i)(5), the Tribe shall take final action on applications within 9 months of receipt of the complete application; - (c) For administrative permit revisions the Tribe shall take final action within 60 days upon receipt of the complete revision request including any supplemental information requested by the Tribe - (d) For minor permit revisions the Tribe shall take final action within 90 days upon receipt of the complete revision application. - (5) Issuance.
+The Tribe shall take final action on all permit applications as specified in the paragraphs below: - (a) For applications for permits authorizing early reductions and/or alternative emissions limitations consistent with § 112(i)(5) of the Clean Air Act, 42 U.S.C. § 7412(i)(5), the Tribe shall take final action on applications within 9 months of receipt of the complete application; - (b) For initial and renewal permits, the Tribe shall take final action within 18 months after an application is determined or deemed complete. - (c) For administrative permit revisions, the Tribe shall take final action within 60 days upon receipt of the complete revision request, including any supplemental information requested by the Tribe. - (d) For minor permit revisions, the Tribe shall take final action within 90 days after the application is determined or deemed complete. - (e) For significant permit revisions, the Tribe shall take final action within 9 months after the application is determined or deemed complete. - (5) Issuance.
 A permit, permit revision, or permit renewal shall only be issued if all of the following conditions have been met: - (a) The Tribe has received a complete application; - (b) Except for administrative permit revisions, the Tribe has complied with the requirements for notifying and responding to affected programs under § 2-108 of this code; - (c) Except for administrative and minor permit revisions, the Tribe has complied with the requirements for public participation procedures under § 2-109 of this code; - (d) The conditions of the permit provide for compliance with all applicable requirements including the requirements of this code; and - (e) The Administrator has received a copy of the proposed permit and any notices required under this code, and has not objected to issuance of the permit within the time period allowed.